 NET Mattabesett Section 9 – Hiking

 I started Section 9 on Pisgah Road.
-There are a couple of places you could pull over and park here, but no really good parking.
-I parked my car further north and had a friend drop me off.
+There are a couple of places you could pull over and park here, but no excellent parking.
+So I parked my car further north and had a friend drop me off.

-The hike down Pisgah was steep, but would probably have been less steep if I had been on the correct trail (I still don’t know where I missed the turn).
-I popped out onto better maintained trail, and looking to my right and left I saw blue blazes.
+The hike down Pisgah was steep but would probably have been less steep if I had been on the correct trail (I still don’t know where I missed the turn).
+I popped onto a better-maintained trail, looking to my right and left; I saw blue blazes.
 Oh – so THIS must be the NET.
 I had begun wondering what had happened to the blazes.
 I checked GAIA and turned left.

-The trail was really nice after Pisgah.
+The trail was nice after Pisgah.
 I crossed a small creek and then Cream Pot Road, pausing to ponder the name.
-There was no lack of signage for the road so it must have had some type of significance, other than a porny sounding road name.
+There was no signage for the road, so it must have had some significance other than a porny-sounding road name.

 Pyramid Stone & Mica’s Ledges

-There was more nice forest trail as I made my way towards Pyramid Rock.
-The trails in this section are well maintained.
-As a matter of fact, all of the sections I’ve hiked so far are well maintained.
+There was a more nice forest trail as I headed toward Pyramid Rock.
+The trails in this section are well-maintained.
+All of the sections I’ve hiked so far are well-maintained.

-I did not take the side trail to Mica’s Ledges, but would make a point of coming back.
-There was still a lot of hiking ahead of me, and I did not need any extra miles.
+I did not take the side trail to Mica’s Ledges but would make a point of coming back.
+There was still much hiking ahead of me, and I did not need any extra miles.

-Reaching Selectman’s Stones I saw small American Flags stuck in the ground all around me.
-I’m not really sure why the flags were placed there other than we had just celebrated Memorial Day.
-I tried to determine if there was some type of pattern to the flags, but they were pretty random.
+Reaching Selectman’s Stones, I saw small American Flags stuck in the ground all around me.
+I’m not sure why the flags were placed there other than we had just celebrated Memorial Day.
+I tried to determine if there was some pattern to the flags, but they were pretty random.

 Colliers and Charcoal Pits

-I began seeing more people as the NET made it’s way down through Rockland Preserve.
-Many of them had on masks, and several of them practiced social distancing, moving well off the trail.
+I began seeing more people as the NET made its way down through Rockland Preserve.
+Many wore masks, and several practiced social distancing, moving well off the trail.

-One elderly man moved off into the trees.
+One older man moved off into the trees.
 There had to have been at least 50 feet between us.
 I waved as I passed him.
 He just stood frowning at me.
-These are crazy times and I feel sorry for people that are this scared, but at least he was out exercising.
-If there had been no Covid it would had been a little creepy.
+These are crazy times, and I feel sorry for people that are this scared, but at least he was out exercising.
+If there had been no Covid, it would have been a little creepy.

-I had found a national historic site and wandered around the old charcoal pit area reading about the life of a Collier.
+I found a national historic site and wandered around the old charcoal pit area, reading about the life of a Collier.
 A Collier is someone that makes Charcoal.
-They actually lived in the shelter with the charcoal pits since the pits had to burn 24/7 while the charcoal was being made.
-Can you say “Black Lung.”
-It sounded like tough, dirty work.
+They lived in the shelter with the charcoal pits since the pits had to burn 24/7 while the Charcoal was being made.
+Can you say “Black Lung?”
+It sounded like challenging, dirty work.

-Leaving the Rockland Preserve area, the NET ran along the Dave Houston interpretive trail before weaving it’s way over to the intersection with Menunkatuck, and heading back Northwest towards Durham Road.
+Leaving the Rockland Preserve area, the NET ran along the Dave Houston interpretive trail before weaving its way over to the intersection with Menunkatuck and heading back Northwest toward Durham Road.

-Durham Road has a nice parking area and is a good place to leave your car if you would like to hike in this area.
-I went over to take a look at Bluff Head Cemetery, which is about 50 yards past the parking area.
+Durham Road has a nice parking area and is an excellent place to leave your car.
+If you want to hike, look at Bluff Head Cemetery, which is about 50 yards from the parking area.
 The first stone I saw when I arrived was from 1778.
-This was one of a series of cemetery’s with residents from Guilford, CT.
+This was one of a series of cemeteries with residents from Guilford, CT.

 Durham Road is where the climbing begins.
-After climbing up a very steep hill to the ridge above, I had to stop for a quick breath.
-Thankfully the views made it a pleasant stop, with glimpses of homes, hardwoods and Myer Huber pond below.
+After climbing up a steep hill to the ridge above, I had to take a quick breath.
+Thankfully the views made it a pleasant stop, with glimpses of homes, hardwoods, and Myer Huber pond below.

 Lone Pine Trail

-The forest hiking after the ledges above Durham was fast hiking, with a few rocky hillocks thrown in hear and there.
-Reaching the junction for Lost Pine Trail I paused to study the kiosk and trails heading off in three directions before promptly hiking in the wrong direction.
+The forest hiking after the ledges above Durham was fast hiking, with a few rocky hillocks thrown in here and there.
+Reaching the junction for Lost Pine Trail, I paused to study the kiosk and trails, heading in three directions before promptly hiking in the wrong direction.

-I followed the trail that was most obvious and did not pay attention to my maps.
-About 10 minutes later I realized I had seen no Blue Blazes and went back to the trail junction.
+I followed the most apparent trails and ignored my maps.
+About 10 minutes later, I realized I had seen no Blue Blazes and returned to the trail junction.
 Looking at my maps again, I realized I should have taken the trail that looked to be least used.

-Leaving the junction I was looking forward to seeing upcoming Stair Brook Falls.
-I never saw the Falls, but I did pass over a small creek that may have had Falls following a large hurricane.
-Someone must have named the landmark after a torrential rain fall.
+Leaving the junction, I was looking forward to seeing the upcoming Stair Brook Falls.
+Unfortunately, I never saw the Falls, but I did pass over a small creek that may have had Falls following a large hurricane.
+Someone must have named the landmark after torrential rainfall.
 It’s all about timing.

 End of Section 9

 There was a small reroute down to Stage Coach Road, which led out to Route 17.
-Route 17 is a fairly busy road and about a half mile down it I passed Softail Cafe.
-It was closed when I passed, but it looks like it is normally open.
+Route 17 is a reasonably busy road, and about a half mile down it, I passed Softail Cafe.
+It was closed when I passed, but it usually looks open.

 The trail resumed on the other side of a guard rail beside the road.
-There are no markings or signage, and you won’t know the trail is there unless looking for it.
-Peering into the dark woods, you can just make out a blue blaze.
+There are no markings or signage, and you won’t know the trail is there unless you look for it.
+Peering into the dark woods, you can make out a blue blaze.

-This was the end of Section 9, and there is probably room for 2 cars to pull off onto the shoulder.
-I would not recommend parking there though.
-If wanting to hike Sections 9 or 10 from this terminus, you might consider parking down the road at the Softail Cafe.
+This was the end of Section 9, and there was probably room for two cars to pull off onto the shoulder.
+I would not recommend parking there, though.
+Instead, if wanting to hike Sections 9 or 10 from this terminus, you might consider parking down the road at the Softail Cafe.